 (8) In Alliance of Artists and Recording Companies, Inc. v.
 General Motors Co., 162 F. Supp.
 3d 8 (D.D.C.
 2016), plaintiffs alleged that certain audio systems installed in Ford and GM cars were "digital audio recording devices" (or DARDs).
 The court held that in order for a device to be a DARD, it must make a "digital audio copied recording" (DACR), and that under the plain language of the statute, the DACR must itself also meet the definition of a "digital music recording" (DMR).
-Although the court thought it likely that defendants would prevail, it nonetheless denied their motion for judgment on the pleadings, to allow plaintiffs to take discovery on the nature of the devices.
+In later proceedings, the court held that in-car devices that copied CDs to hard drives were not DARDs, because hard drives were excluded from the definition of DMRs (and thus from the definition of DACRs); and it rejected the plaintiffs' theory that a portion (or partition) of the hard drive could be considered a separable material object.
+306 F. Supp.
+2d 422 (D.D.C.
+2018).